 Who is Maura?

 Maura Ardden is systems analyst and human rights activist.
-She has five children, and lives in Florida.
-Maura's opinions and perspectives are based on her independent research of social systems and her own experiences as a daughter, sister, and parent.
+Maura's opinions and perspectives are based on independent research of social systems and life experiences as a child, sibling, and parent.

 References